-In accordance with the manual of the PRIMECLUSTER Products supported the operation mode of the controller objects, use the control of a user application resource by the controller objects.
+In accordance with the manual of the PRIMECLUSTER Products that support the operation mode of the controller objects, use the control of the applications by the controller objects.

 Each controlled application requires a separate controller as a child of the parent application.
 Also, controllers exist only for internal RMS management purposes-there is no equivalent in the context of the real-world operating system.